-Students will examine strategies that support inclusive programs for children and families along with legal and ethical requirements, eligibility and qualification for services, including but not limited to American Disabilities Act and Individuals with Disabilities Education Act, typical and atypical development.
-Strategies to adapt curriculum to meet the needs of children with developmental differences and cultivate partnerships with families will also be explored.
+Students in this course examine strategies that support inclusive programs for children and families.
+The course addresses legal and ethical requirements, including eligibility and gualification for services.
+Topics include the Americans with Disabilities Act, the Individuals with Disabilities Education Act, and both typical and atypical development.
+Students also explore methods for adapting curriculum to meet the needs of children with developmental differences and strategies for cultivating partnerships with families.